jaedenlowe/Goal-2030/README.md

 # Goal 2030?
-## Getting Singapore to the World Cup
+## Taking Singapore to the World Cup
 ### By Jaeden Lowe

 ## Content Directory: